darktjm/gamesup/README.md

 installs games, sort of).
 To do this, after I install one ore more games, I run "gameprep *" in ~/GOG Games, and then remove that directory.

+I realize that gog installers can just be unzipped, but I find some comfort in running the graphical installers, for some reason, even though mojosetup has some serious deficiencies compared to the Loki installer it was meant to replace, and also lacks the ads that are in the Windows installers.

 dogame
 ======